futrime/lip/docs/faq.md

 ## It downloads so slowly!
 What can I do?

 lip downloads teeth via GOPROXY.
-You can set the `GOPROXY` environment variable to a list of GOPROXY servers seperated by commas, e.g. `LIP_GOPROXY=https://goproxy.cn,https://goproxy.io`.
-Set a GOPROXY server that is close to you.
+You can use a faster proxy by running `lip config GoModuleProxyURL <url>`. lip supports GitHub mirror as well.
+You can use it by running `lip config GitHubMirrorURL <url>`.

 ## It always shows errors when I try to install a tooth!